Scot3004/secorto/README.md

 ## GatsbyJS V1

-This starter is based on GatsbyJS V1, which brings progressive web app features such as automatic code and data splitting (by route), prefetching, with service worker/offline-first support and PRPL pattern.
+This website is based on GatsbyJS V1, which brings progressive web app features such as automatic code and data splitting (by route), prefetching, with service worker/offline-first support and PRPL pattern.

 More information in the [announcement](https://www.gatsbyjs.org/blog/gatsby-first-beta-release/).